 Now more than ever, mid-career professionals are looking for ways to distinguish themselves as leaders in the public sector.
-A public administration master’s degree is an increasingly popular option that allows students to grow in their knowledge and reinforce their commitment to their career paths.
+A public administration master’s degree is an increasingly popular option that allows you to grow your knowledge and reinforce your commitment to your career paths.

-With a graduate degree in public administration, you can advance your public administration career or start your own nonprofit.
-This degree can also help prepare you to make the switch from a private sector company to a public organization.
+With a graduate degree in public administration, you can advance your public administration career or start a nonprofit.
+This degree can also prepare you to switch from a private sector company to a public organization.

 But what exactly is a public administration master’s degree geared towards working professionals?
 Learn more about the online Master of Public Administration and Leadership, and reach out to us directly for more information on how the program can advance your career.

 A Master of Public Administration and Leadership (MPAL) is essentially the same as an MPA degree, although it was created specifically with mid-career professionals in mind.

 “Because students are coming in with work experience, the expectation is that they are able to use that experience and go deeper in the course assignments,” said Mindy Niehaus, the MPAL Program Manager.

 The John Glenn College of Public Affairs offers the MPAL program 100% online.
 Courses are designed to be completed asynchronously, allowing professionals to continue full-time employment while participating in the program.
 Students are expected to meet synchronously on Zoom only a handful of times, giving you the flexibility to schedule coursework around your current job.

 The MPAL program allows you to pursue a Master of Public Administration online.
 This public administration master’s degree can be completed in five semesters, with the ability to take more time to complete the program if needed.
 The brand-new integrated curriculum targets the needs of working professionals in both the public and nonprofit sectors.

 How Does a Master's Degree Prepare You for Public Administration Jobs?